curtmcd/pentomino/README.md

     V Z Z Z R R Y T T T
     V V V Z R Y Y Y Y T

-Options include the ability to select the grid size (by width) and whether or not flipping is disallowed (-N).
+Options include the ability to select the grid size (`-w <width>`) and whether or not flipping is disallowed (`-N`).

+Example: `./pent -w 10 -N > sol-10x6-N.txt`

 ## symmetry

-This program is a filter that reads from stdin expecting the output format f **pent**.
+This program is a filter that reads from stdin expecting the output format of **pent**.
 It removes all packings that are redundant through the symmetries of rotation, horizontal flipping and vertical flipping, and writes the remaining packings to stdout.

 Six of the pentominos are not rotationally symmetric.
 If they are allowed to be flipped, the number of packings increases substantially.

-Eliminating symmetries from the non-flipping pentominos reduces the number of packings to one half.
+Eliminating symmetries from the flips-allowed packings reduces the number of packings to one eighth.

-Eliminating symmetries from the flipping pentominos reduces the number of packings to one eighth.
+Eliminating symmetries from the flips-disallowed packings reduces the number of packings to one half.

+Example: `./symmetry < sol-10x6-N.txt > sol-10x6-N.symm`

 ## sol2html